siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 signed notation.
 So a minus-signed visible value is not produced by an allowed inner magnitude.

-To obtain the ordinary minus-signed presentation of $U$, the inner magnitude must be supplied with a phase turn:
+To obtain the ordinary minus-signed presentation of $U$, the inner state must take a quarter-turn:

 $$
 i=e^{i\pi/2}.